thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/ai-models.md

 {% include images-gallery.html imageCollection="check-connectivity-1" %}

+{% capture best_practice %}
-> <b>Best practice</b>: Always use the connectivity check after configuring a provider to ensure smooth runtime execution.
+Always use the connectivity check after configuring a provider to ensure smooth runtime execution.
+{% endcapture %}
+{% include templates/info-banner.md content=best_practice %}

 If an error occurs (e.g., invalid API key, non-existing model), an error message with details will be displayed ❌.